wildfly/quickstart/cdi-stereotype/README.md

 This quickstart defines stereotype with 2 interceptors bindings (`@Logging` and `@Audit`) to be inherited by all beans with that stereotype.
 It also indicates that all beans to which it is applied are `@Alternatives`.
 An alternative stereotype lets us classify beans by deployment scenario.
 Arquillian tests added in [cdi-interceptors](../cdi-interceptors/README.md) quickstart.

-_Note: This quickstart uses the H2 database included with WildFly Application Server 11.
+_Note: This quickstart uses the H2 database included with ${product.name.full} ${product.version}.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
-These files are deprecated in WildFly and should not be used in a production environment.
+These files are deprecated in ${product.name} and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
-Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for WildFly Application Server._
+Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for ${product.name.full}._

 ## System Requirements

-The application this project produces is designed to be run on WildFly Application Server 11 or later.
+The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
-See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is ${build.requirements}.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-## Use of WILDFLY_HOME
+## Use of ${jboss.home.name}

-In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
-The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

-## Start the WildFly Server
+## Start the ${product.name} Server

-1. Open a command prompt and navigate to the root of the WildFly directory.
+1. Open a command prompt and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server:

-        For Linux:   WILDFLY_HOME/bin/standalone.sh
+        For Linux:   ${jboss.home.name}/bin/standalone.sh
-        For Windows: WILDFLY_HOME\bin\standalone.bat
+        For Windows: ${jboss.home.name}\bin\standalone.bat

 ## Build and Deploy the Quickstart

-1. Make sure you have started the WildFly server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy

-4. This will deploy `target/cdi-stereotype.war` to the running instance of the server.
+4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.

 ## Access the Application

-The application will be running at the following URL <http://localhost:8080/cdi-stereotype/>
+The application will be running at the following URL <http://localhost:8080/${project.artifactId}/>

 You can now comment out classes in the `WEB-INF/beans.xml` file to disable one or both of the interceptors or alternative stereotype and view the results.